gauravgrover95/video_streaming/README.md

 For opening in mobile on same network.

 1. Determine ip of your computer system from network preferences or using ipconfig(windows) / ifconfig(unix based OS)
-2. type following in url bar
+2. Type following in url bar

 ```
 http://<ip>:<project-port>
 ```

 3. press enter

+#### TODO

+1. Make a dedicated android based app using exo-player utilizing dash stream
+2. Utilize ffmpeg to get the local mpeg-dash streams of live video from static file